Removal of the Federal Government: Debate and Reconstruction

-In order to rebuild and move forward, President Madison wrote to the Senate in September 1814.
+In order to rebuild and move forward, President James Madison wrote to the Senate in September 1814.
 He authorized that Congress would convene in the Patent and Post Office building as it was the only government building to escape the attack: “The destruction of the Capitol by the Enemy having made it necessary that other accommodations should be provided for the meeting of Congress, chambers for the Senate and for the House of Representatives…have been fitted up…in the Public Building heretofore allotted for the Post and other Public Offices.”
 Congress met there from September 1814 until December 1815.

 As soon as Congress convened, discussions on removing the government resumed.
 The Clerk of the Special Council, Thomas Bedfordfree[, pushed to remove the government temporarily to Philadelphia.
 However, the proposal was ultimately defeated by the House when it was put to a vote on September 26, 1814.
 Simultaneously, Philadelphia's city government offered their resources to the government and was willing to house them offering, “suitable places for their accommodation, as well as that of the other departments.”.

 A House committee was formed to investigate whether or not Washington was secure enough to house the government and if it was financially viable to rebuild.
 The committee ruled that a move to Philadelphia, either temporarily or permanently, would be “inexpedient.”
 On October 3, 1814, there was a vote to change the deciding word from “inexpedient” to “expedient”, the vote was split, 68–68, and Speaker of the House Henry Clay, broke the tie ultimately deciding that Washington D.C. would remain the nation's capital.
 District citizens built a temporary brick Capitol on the site of the present day Supreme Court of the United States for Congress to meet in.